Poor relief: Speenhamland system

 The Speenhamland system was a form of outdoor relief intended to mitigate rural poverty at the end of the 18th century and during the early 19th century.
 The system was named after a 1795 meeting at the Pelican Inn in Speenhamland, Berkshire, where a number of local magistrates devised the system as a means to alleviate the distress caused by high grain prices.
 The increase in the price of grain most probably occurred as a result of a poor harvest in the years 1795–96, though at the time this was subject to great debate.
 Many blamed middlemen and hoarders as the ultimate architects of the shortage.

 The authorities at Speenhamland approved a means-tested sliding scale of wage supplements in order to mitigate the worst effects of rural poverty.
 Families were paid extra to top up wages to a set level according to a table.
 This level varied according to the number of children and the price of bread.

+In 1834, the Report of the Royal Commission into the Operation of the Poor Laws 1832 called the Speenhamland System a "universal system of pauperism".
+The system allowed employers, including farmers and the nascent industrialists of the town, to pay below subsistence wages, because the parish would make up the difference and keep their workers alive.
+So the workers' low income was unchanged and the poor rate contributors subsidised the farmers.

 New Poor Law of 1834

-Indoor relief vs. outdoor relief
+Indoor relief versus outdoor relief

-Following the onset of the Industrial Revolution, in 1834 the Parliament of the United Kingdom revised the Elizabethan Poor Law (1601) after studying the conditions found in 1832.
+Following the onset of the Industrial Revolution, in 1834 the Parliament of the United Kingdom revised the Poor Relief Act 1601 after studying the conditions found in 1832.
 Over the next decade they began phasing out outdoor relief and pushing the paupers towards indoor relief.
 The differences between the two was that outdoor relief was a monetary contribution to the needy, whereas indoor relief meant the individual was sent to one of the workhouses.

 The Great Famine (Ireland)

 Following the reformation of the Poor Laws in 1834, Ireland experienced a severe potato blight that lasted from 1845 to 1849 and killed an estimated 1.5 million people.
 The effects of the famine lasted until 1851.
 During this period the people of Ireland lost much land and many jobs, and appealed to the Westminster Parliament for aid.
 This aid generally came in the form of establishing more workhouses as indoor relief.
 Some people argue that as the United Kingdom of Great Britain and Ireland was in its prime as an empire, it could have given more aid in the form of money, food or rent subsidies.

 In other parts of the United Kingdom, amendments to and adoptions of poor laws came in and around the same time.
-In Scotland, for example, the 1845 Scottish Poor Law Act revised the Poor Laws that were implemented under the 1601 Acts.
+In Scotland, for example, the Poor Law (Scotland) Act 1845 revised the Poor Laws that were implemented under the 1601 Acts.